New year, check your (kitesurfing) gear

 Another kitesurfing season is about to kickoff and our single biggest piece of advice is check your kitesurfing gear.
 Doing this properly and regularly can keep you out of unnecessary trouble, save you from having to perform a self-rescue or worse!

-Our advice is to check your gear each time you use them.
-It’s easily and quickly done as every time you go for a kite, you already have every piece of equipment in your hands.
-The older your gear is, the more likely it will show wear and tear.
+Our advice is to check your kitesurfing gear each time you use them.
+It’s easily and quickly done as every time you go kitesurfing, you already have every piece of equipment in your hands.
+The older your kitesurfing equipment is, the more likely it will show wear and tear.
 Taking care of your gear will make it last longer, not to mention it will keep you a lot safer!

 The rule is: pull both of your safety systems before every session to make sure they are functioning properly in case you need them.
 This will only take you 20 seconds.
 Sand and salt water corrosion can with block or impede your quick releases, making it hard or impossible to release.
 Most people don’t have to use their safety’s for months or years, never checking if they are functional.
 This can cause you heaps of trouble when the day comes you actually find yourself needing to use your releases.
 Sometimes all it needs is a good rinse.
 To prevent corrosion and the salt water damaging your gear, give your bar, leash and harness a good rinse with fresh water after each session.
 This will make your gear also last a lot longer.

 A question a lot of people ask is, how often do I need to replace my lines?
 How quickly your lines wear depends on how often you use them and in what sort of conditions are they used.
 Don’t underestimate the power of the sun here in western Australia.
 Next to wear due to normal use, your lines can sometimes get damaged by an external factor or some sort of incident.
 You may not notice this until you have a good look at your lines!